abd-abdullah/abd-abdullah/README.md

 ## A passionate Developer, and Coder!

 - 🔭 I’m currently working on [Laravel][laravel] with [VueJS][vuejs]!
-- 📝 2021 Goals: Contribute more to Open Source projects
+- 📝 2023 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I passionately love solving problems !
+- ⚡ Fun fact: I passionately love solving problems!

 ### Reach me at: